Gaby (film)

-The film stars Leslie Caron as Gaby and John Kerr with Sir Cedric Hardwicke, Taina Elg and Margalo Gillmore.

 Plot

-Gaby (Caron) is a ballet dancer in 1944 London who runs into corporal Gregory Wendell (Kerr) while rushing to catch the bus.
+Gaby is a ballet dancer in 1944 London who runs into corporal Gregory Wendell while rushing to catch the bus.
 Greg is mesmerized by Gaby and goes to the ballet to see her on stage, but Gaby wants nothing to do with Greg.
 He persists, and by the end of the day, she agrees to marry him.

 Before they can marry, there is a mountain of red tape and Greg is shipped out suddenly for the D-Day landing, promising to marry her on his return.
 When she hears that he has been killed, Gaby becomes a prostitute as the only way to support herself (as in the 1940 film).
 When the report turns out to be false, and Greg returns alive, Gaby repeatedly tells him that she cannot marry him, but he is unable to guess the correct reason.
 When she finally tells him, he is shocked speechless for a very long time and she runs away into a bombing raid.

 Greg drives after her in his father's car, then has to continue the pursuit on foot.
 He yells at her to "have a heart – I am crippled."
 Just as a V-1's engine stops, indicating an imminent explosion, he tells Gaby to duck into a doorway, saving her life.
 He says, "If you had died just now, I would never have been able to love anyone else."
 Gaby asks how he could possibly love her after what circumstances had forced her to do, but he says, "Let's forget the terrible things this war made us do."